-The US Food and Drug Administration has approved the kinase inhibitor ibrutinib for the treatment of patients with mantle cell lymphoma who have received at least one prior treatment, chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL), CLL and SLL with 17p deletion, Waldenström's macroglobulinemia (WM) and marginal zone lymphoma (MZL).
+The US Food and Drug Administration has approved the Bruton's tyrosine kinase inhibitor (BTK) ibrutinib for the treatment of patients with mantle cell lymphoma who have received at least one prior treatment, chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL), CLL and SLL with 17p deletion, Waldenström's macroglobulinemia (WM) and marginal zone lymphoma (MZL).

 Access this drug's full prescribing information now.